riopapa/myHolyBible/README.md

 <H3>Hymn Selection</H3>

-- If you click \<Hymn>, you will have keypard to input Hymn number
+- If you click \<Hymn>, you will have keypad to input Hymn number
 - If pressed properly, hymn name will be displayed on the top of keypad
 - You may go back to scripture screen by clicking \<back> button on phone button menu or swiping left
 - If mistyped, start again with pressing \<clear> button